xoxzo/din-action-server-demo/README.md

     pip install django

-For details about django, please reafer [this site.](https://www.djangoproject.com)
+For details about django, please refer [this site.](https://www.djangoproject.com)

 ## How to run

+Currently, sample actions are stared in database.
+You have to insert actions into the database in advance.
+Run this shell script it insert default actions into the database.

+    sh init_database.sh

 In oder to run this app, you use dinago `manage` command.

     python manage.py runserver